Skip to Content

 Olive Oil – Some recipes say that olive oil doesn’t absorb as well but I like it because it keeps the crackers crispier longer and it doesn’t taste as greasy.

 Spices – I use a combination of my homemade steak seasoning with garlic powder, cayenne pepper, and red pepper flakes.
-Some use ranch seasoning, italian seasoning, or even other dressing mixes.
-Use your favorite.

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-How to make Fire Crackers
+How to make Firecrackers Recipe

 Second: Mix your oil and spices together in a bowl.
 Whisk to combine.